Black Friday 2019 deals under $250: Apple iPad, Beats headphones, PlayStation 4, Ring Doorbell (just updated)

 It's one of the lowest prices we've seen on the Beats Studio3 Wireless, which has been out a while but they're still very good noise-canceling headphones.
 They list for $350 but are usually available for around $280.
 Read our Beats Studio3 Wireless review.

-This is the lowest price to date on this top-rated internal SSD, arguably the single best upgrade you can install in a compatible desktop or laptop.
+This top-rated internal SSD is arguably the single best upgrade you can install in a compatible desktop or laptop.
 Samsung provides the data-migration software (via download), but you'll need to make sure you have any cables and adapters you might need.

 Yep, it's another bargain on high-end headphones.
 (What can I say?
 There are a lot good headphone deals for Black Friday).
 Sennheiser will have rotating specials through its Amazon store, but this is one of the best that's available right now.
 The price is bouncing around some and is currently just a couple bucks shy of its lowest price ever.
 Read our Sennheiser HD 4.50 BTNC Wireless review.